 Who Should Wear Bulletproof Vests?

-If you are potentially exposed to common handguns rounds, Level IIIA bulletproof vests are a great option.
+For those concerned with common handguns rounds, Level IIIA bulletproof vests are a great option.
 However, armor kits with a plate carrier and hard body armor plates are of the utmost importance if you are also likely to encounter rifle rounds.

 Why Should I Buy Concealable Body Armor?